 - Outsource a team of trusted event professionals to act as an extension of your team which can be called upon as and when needed.
 Our flexible event professionals are all thoroughly assessed and referenced and will be there to assist onsite too as needed.
 Get in touch to see how Hire Space 360 will become an essential part of your event planning arsenal.

 During the pandemic, many event planners were forced to pivot and deliver virtual events to their customers.
 Once restrictions were lifted, hybrid events came into their own and, ever since, the industry has been in limbo between the demand for virtual, hybrid, and solely in-person events.
 Keeping on top of the different formats that would work best for their events has proven to be stressful for corporate planners.

-Due to increased travel costs and tighter budgets, we have observed that many companies (especially those which operate globally), are transitioning back to incorporating some virtual events into their event programmes.
+Due to increased travel costs and tighter budgets, we've observed that many companies (especially those which operate globally), are transitioning back to incorporating some virtual events into their event programmes.
 However, industry sentiment also predicts that in-person and hybrid events are very much here to stay.
 This means it may become more commonplace that planners are required to plan local events in different locations as opposed to one large event in one location as they may have done in the past.

 Managing events across continents and timezones means planners face long lead times, language barriers, and limited access to suppliers.
 All this, whilst staying within budget and delivering on event objectives, can add serious pressure.

 This is where we come in.
 We can slot in to fill any gaps, whether that's helping with supplier/venue liaison, logistics, budgeting, sourcing the best and most innovative virtual and hybrid event technology, content creation, strategic reporting, or simply taking over the entire event management side so your load is lightened.
 With our expert impartial advice and support, plus significant saving capability, we'll get you in the best possible stead to create unforgettable events for your customers, in whatever form they may be.